san0808/ShareTweet/README.md

 ShareTweet is a web application that allows you to easily download and share images from Twitter.
 With ShareTweet, all you need to do is paste the Twitter URL of a tweet, and you will be provided with a downloadable image that you can share on the internet.

+##New Update

+There have been changes in the Twitter api v2 guidelines and the Tweet lookup no longer comes under free , therefore you can't try it out in the deplyed vercel page but the code is a a working one , therefore feel free to use your bearer token for your app

 ## Features

 - Simple and intuitive user interface.